Data-Mechanics/course-2019-spr-proj/robinhe_rqtian_hongyf_zhjiang/README.md

     We abstract this real world problem to a mathematical model.
 To simplify the problem, we divide the map into grid map and calculate the car accidents happened in each grid.
 Then we use a slide window to go throw the grids and find the grid where car accidents are most likely to happen.
-For example n=5, then we have C1,C2,C3,C4,C5 for 5 positions of the slide window.\n System states S = {grid in this grid map}^n\n then the constraints are:
+For example n=5, then we have C1,C2,C3,C4,C5 for 5 positions of the slide window.

+    System states S = {grid in this grid map}^n

+    then the constraints are:
     1, the grid map is 100*100
     2, the slide window slides inside the region, the stride is 1 and the window size is 3, it should also be a square window.
-    3, Ci and Cj can not overlap each other, which means if the slide window overlaps, we only keep the bigger one.\n the metric is:
+    3, Ci and Cj can not overlap each other, which means if the slide window overlaps, we only keep the bigger one.

+    the metric is:
     1, C = C1 +C2 + ... + C5, we need to find a state in S which maximize C